 Check The Thermostat’s Accuracy

-Tape a glass thermometer to the wall.
-Be sure that the thermometer isn’t actually touching the wall, since this will make the reading inaccurate.
-You can put paper towels behind the thermometer to keep this from happening.
-Let the air conditioner work for about 15 minutes, and then compare the temperature reading of the thermostat and the thermometer.
+Let the air conditioner work for about 15 minutes, and then compare the temperature reading of the thermostat and an indoor thermometer.
 If the reading is more than one degree off what your thermostat is, you should keep reading to see what else you might be able to do to get your thermostat working properly.

 If there’s no difference, your thermostat is properly calibrated.
 It’s a good practice to do this at least every month during the summertime, just to make sure you aren’t losing efficiency.
 If you checked the accuracy because you feel like something else isn’t quite right, it’s probably best to get a trusted AC professional in for a tune-up.

 If your thermostat isn’t giving you an accurate reading, you’ll next want to try to give it a cleaning.
 First, remove the thermostat cover and clean the inside.
 They all look a little different, so proceed with caution.
 Use soft brushes or cloths to clean the components, especially delicate coils.
 Some people find that a new dollar bill works well for cleaning between magnetic connections since it is soft yet slightly abrasive and very thin.

 Don’t use a vacuum cleaner to clean the inside of your thermostat, since their suction can be too strong for the more delicate parts.
 If something is broken inside, you don’t want to suck it up into the vacuum’s reservoir, no matter what kind of part it is.

 If your thermostat continues to have problems, it’s time to try straightening the mercury vial, if you have one.